Stephen Toope at TRC (video)

 As it neared the completion of its mandate, the Truth and Reconciliation Commission of Canada issued a request for proposals to establish a National Research Centre to be a repository for its records.
 After much discussion, UBC supported the successful bid of the University of Manitoba to locate the national centre in Winnipeg, with the understanding that UBC would pursue the possibility of establishing a west coast affiliate Centre on its Vancouver campus.
 When the TRC conducted its final west coast National Event in September 2013, UBC suspended classes for a day and many students and faculty attended the event and, at the end of the day, heard UBC President Stephen Toope announce the university’s intention (see video above).

-In its June 2016 meeting the UBC Board of Governors approved the Indian Residential School History and Dialogue Centre (IRSC) for construction.
-Construction is now underway, with a formal announcement to be made on 12 September 2016.
+In its June 2016 meeting the UBC Board of Governors approved the Indian Residential School History and Dialogue Centre (IRSC) for construction, and on September 12, 2016, President Santa Ono announced the start of constrkluction.

 RELATED: View the Live Broadcast of the announcement.